A Great Caesar Salad Dressing

 • TOTAL

-Homemade Caesar dressing is simple to make and can be done a few different ways: by hand, in a blender, in a food processor or by using an immersion blender.
-All methods are simple and quick.
-I particularly love doing this by hand and enjoy seeing little bits of the garlic and anchovy in the dressing.
+You can make this homemade Caesar dressing recipe by hand, in a blender, a food processor, or an immersion blender.
+Directions for all methods are below.
+I particularly love the texture you achieve when making it by hand (you see little bits of garlic and anchovy in the dressing).

 Watch Us Make the Recipe